Pine-ber-EE/ctf/write-ups/double-vision/index.md

 ![](./pixels.png) ![](./more_pixels.png)

 The two images were very simmilar, so my first thought was to compare them.
-I used this [image comparer](https://www.img2go.com/compare-image), which I used previously for another challenge in a previous ctf.
+I used this [image comparer](https://www.img2go.com/compare-image), which I previously used for another challenge in a different ctf.

 ![](./1.png)